 Scheduling and conducting rental property showings can be challenging when coordinating potential renters with their availability and your availability.
 If it's a property with current renters still occupying it, scheduling showings becomes even more difficult.

-The easiest thing to do is wait until your current renters move out before showing your Charleston property.
+The easiest thing to do (and the Charleston Property Company approach) is to wait until your current renters move out before showing your Charleston, SC, property.
 An empty rental is easier to show because you don't have to worry about interrupting current residents or providing notice before entry.
-However, if you wait to list and show your property until the days (or weeks) before it's empty, you lose valuable rental income!

-When it's time to find new renters, can real estate investors show a property while residents still live there?
-Keep reading to learn how to handle it with the best tips from expert Charleston property management!
+However, when it's time to find new renters, can real estate investors show a property while residents still live there?
+Today we talk about what you "can" do vs. what our Charleston property management team recommends.